 Oh but Coggin, I can hear you saying as you leap from your La-Z-Boy, a weeks worth of stale chips entangling themselves from your soiled tank top…what about funky buttloving?!
 What about the wacky coach Daniel Stern played?
 Remember when the coach pronounced Henry’s name incorrectly the entire movie?
 What a laugh riot!

-Give me a break.
+Spare me.
 Little Big League, a rival movie about Billy Heywood, a smart 12-year-old with a good head on his shoulders who finds himself in the major leagues, is a piece of art.
 It portrays a young man’s pathway to adulthood as he deals with the pressures of owning the Minnesota Twins after the untimely death of his grandfather, the struggles of fitting in with professional athletes and their stereotyped opinions on hyper masculinity, and the shame of the team’s first baseman plowing out his single mom on a nightly basis.

 His struggle is all of our struggle.
 Who among us didn’t question our place in society as a 12-year-old?
 Heywood is an everyman, who proved himself at the major league level and gained the respect of his peers through RESULTS.
 Henry Rowengartner is a freak, a sideshow act only given a shot by a struggling franchise that needed a hook to sell out consecutive games and exploit a young rube who isn’t smart enough to realize he’s being taken advantage of.